quasoft/backgammonjs/docs/INSTALL.md

 Has been tested to work with free tier of OpenShift Online.
 The demo is currently running there with *small gear* and *node-latest* cartridge.

-*More detailed instructions for deployment to OpenShift Online, comming soon...*
+*More detailed instructions for deployment to OpenShift Online, coming soon...*

 TODO: add detailed intructions on using OpenShift